Chalisgaon Junction railway station

-Chalisgaon railway station serves Chalisgaon in Jalgaon district in the Indian state of Maharashtra.
+Chalisgaon Junction Railway Station is a Railway Junction in Chalisgaon in Jalgaon district in the Indian state of Maharashtra.
+It is one of the oldest Railway stations of India opened in 1863 on the Kalyan-Bhusawal Railway line of Central Railway.
+A Branch line from here connects to the Dhule city which Makes Chalisgaon Railway Station a Railway Junction.

 It is well-connected to different parts of the state and the country by the rail network.
 It has four platforms and is served by a total of 29 Mail/Express trains, 10 MEMU trains, 18 Superfast trains and 3 HumSafar Trains.
 This makes it one of the important junctions in the Indian Railways network in Maharashtra, providing convenient and efficient rail connectivity to the people.

 Electrification

 Railways in the Chalisgaon area were electrified in 1968–69.

 Amenities

 Amenities at Chalisgaon railway station include A computerized reservation office, waiting room, retiring room, and bookstall.